awmanoj/tracer/README.md

 # tracer

-A test program using ptrace syscall on x86\_64 architecture to implement a debugger which will breakpoint on a function and print the registers value in the user\_regs\_struct structure.
+A test debugger implementation using ptrace syscall on x86\_64 architecture to implement a debugger which will breakpoint on a function and print the registers value in the user\_regs\_struct structure.

 ```
 parallels@ubuntu:~/tracer$ ./tracer ./test print_string